dart-lang/test/doc/configuration.md

 User-defined platforms also count as their parents, so Chromium will run tests that say `testOn: "chrome"` as well.

 Each platform can define exactly which settings it supports.
-All browsers support [the same settings](#browser-settings), but the VM doesn't support any settings and so can't be extended.
+All browsers and Node.js support [the same settings](#browser-and-node-js-settings), but the VM doesn't support any settings and so can't be extended.

 This field is not supported in the
 [global configuration file](#global-configuration).

-### Browser Settings
+### Browser and Node.js Settings

-All built-in browser platforms provide the same settings that can be set using [`define_platforms`](#define_platforms), which control how the browser executable is invoked.
+All built-in browser platforms, as well as the built-in Node.js platform, provide the same settings that can be set using [`define_platforms`](#define_platforms), which control how their executables are invoked.

 #### `executable`

-The `executable` field tells the test runner where to look for the executable to use to start the browser.
+The `executable` field tells the test runner where to look for the executable to use to start the subprocess.
 It has three sub-keys, one for each supported operating system, which each take a path or an executable name:

 ```yaml
 define_platforms: